Beverley Taylor Sorenson

 Beverley Taylor Sorenson (April 13, 1924 – May 27, 2013) was an American education philanthropist and advocate for the promotion of arts in elementary schools.

 Personal life

 Sorenson was born in Salt Lake City, Utah.
 She was the daughter of Frank Campbell Taylor and Bessie Elinor Taylor, and the fifth of six children.
 She was a member of the Church of Jesus Christ of Latter-day Saints.

 During her upbringing, Sorenson danced and played the piano.
 She attended Irving Junior High and East High School.
 In 1945, she graduated from the University of Utah with a bachelor's degree in education.
 That same year, Sorenson moved to New York City and became a kindergarten teacher.

 There, she met James LeVoy Sorenson and they were married the next summer on July 23, 1946 at the Logan Utah Temple.
 They had eight children and settled in Salt Lake City.
-At the time of her passing they had 49 grandchildren and 65 great-grandchildren.
+At the time of her death they had 49 grandchildren and 65 great-grandchildren.
 Sorenson died on May 27, 2013.